gcallah/hambone/chaps/chap5.md

 [what books does he see?]

 After a few minutes he left the store and walked up Devine Street.
-When he reached Queen Street he turned left, and wandered aimlessly through blocks of Victorian houses until he was exhausted enough to dull the edge of his grief.
+When he reached Queen Street he turned left, and wandered aimlessly through blocks of antebellum houses until he was exhausted enough to dull the edge of his grief.

 When he arrived back in Five Points, the neighborhood had come alive with some strange sort of happening: by a large fountain, a five-piece band was playing what he thought of as hippie music.
 A crowd was gathered around the musicians,